gregwhitaker/netifi-springboot-example-screencast/README.md

 If you get stuck the `solution` branch contains the final code.

+## Building the Example
+Run the following command to build the example:

+    ./gradlew clean build

+## Running the Example
+Follow the steps below to run the example:

+1. Ensure you have a running Netifi Broker.
+If not, run the following command in this project directory to start a new broker:

+        docker-compose up

+2. In a new terminal, run the following command to start the `hello-service`:

+        ./gradlew :hello-service:bootRun

+3. In a new terminal, run the following command to start the `hello-client` and send a request to the `hello-service`:

+        ./gradlew :hello-client:bootRun

 ## Bugs and Feedback
 For bugs, questions, and discussions please use the [Github Issues](https://github.com/gregwhitaker/netifi-springboot-example-screencast/issues).